 This robust full-text database provides the most relevant information on thousands of authors and their works across literary disciplines and timeframes.
 It gives students, teachers and librarians a complete foundation of literary reference works to meet any and all of their research or instructional needs.

 Literary Reference Center Plus includes full-text resources focusing on plays/drama, poetry, religious literature and children's literature.
 This database also includes volumes of fantasy/science fiction, contemporary literature, world philosophy and religious literature, and literary study guides covering American Literature, English Literature and literary genres.

 Updated weekly, Literary Reference Center Plus contains the following content and more:

-- Full text for nearly 135,000 classic and contemporary poems
+- Full text for more than 145,000 classic and contemporary poems

-- More than 170 critical essays about popular young adult (YA) literature titles
+- More than 360 critical essays about popular young adult (YA) literature titles, including film analyses

 - Critical Survey of Shakespeare’s Sonnets that provides historical context and analysis for 25 of the Bard's sonnets

-- Introduction to Literary Context series that introduces students to great works of literature, providing historical context and illuminating key concepts and vocabulary
+- Introduction to Literary Context series that introduces students to great works of literature (such as The Cask of Amontillado, Frankenstein, The Bell Jar and Heart of Darkness), providing historical context and illuminating key concepts and vocabulary

 - Continuum Encyclopedia of American Literature, Continuum Encyclopedia of British Literature, Continuum Encyclopedia of Children's Literature, The New Princeton Encyclopedia of Poetry and Poetics and The Columbia Companion to the 20th Century American Short Story